tlg-22-08-sde-7/CrashSurvivor/README.md

 On the other side of the river you see what looks to be....PEOPLE!!!

-It seems to far away to signal for help.
+It seems too far away to signal for help.
 A better option would be to build a boat.

 Gather the required supplies to build a boat.
 Remember, you can only carry so many items.